easystats/modelbased/README.md

 ------------------------------------------------------------------------

-`modelbased` is a lightweight package helping with model-based estimations, used in the computation of marginal means, contrast analysis and model predictions.
+`modelbased` is a package helping with model-based estimations, to easily compute of marginal means, contrast analysis and model predictions.

 ## Installation